TakeSouls/takesouls.github.io/data.md

 ## Saturday, November 23rd 2024

-Hours Productive: green
+Hours Productive: 4

 - Create Take Souls

-- Swift UI Tutorial
+I have to find out where python seed is.

 ## Sunday, November 24th 2024